 |Season||Median sale price|

 Here are the median sale prices in Nevada by month:

 Home prices experience a sharp drop-off during the winter but stay fairly stable once May rolls around.
 If you want to get the best deal on your new home, plan to buy after December and before April.
-Your realtor can offer more in-depth guidance on timing the market effectively.
+Your realtor can offer more in-depth guidance on timing the market.

 Las Vegas is far more than the Strip and its (in)famous nightlife and casinos.
-The city is a modern day metropolis with culture, sports, and numerous social opportunities.
+It’s a modern-day metropolis with culture, sports, and many social opportunities.
 Here are a few of the best places to live in Sin City:

-The median home value in Henderson has been on the up and up the past year, but is cooling down like the rest of the Vegas metro area.
-In 2018, the median home value increased 5.0% to reach its current $327,000, but home valuations are staying relatively stable throughout 2019, only increasing by about 0.3% this year.
+The median home value in Henderson has been on the up and up the past year, but it’s cooling down like the rest of the Vegas metro area.
+In 2018, the median home value increased 5% to reach its current $327,000, but home valuations stayed relatively stable throughout 2019, only increasing by about 0.3%.